 The effectiveness of the program is that it is specifically tailored to each individual school’s culture for the teens by the teens, so the material developed and presented is very specific to the particular situations of the students in that school.
 The program is very flexible and has been well received through the years.
 Teen PEP aims not only to educate teens on what healthy relationships are, it also strives to encourage those in abusive relationships to seek help and leave those situations.

 Teen PEP is based on two CDC evaluated evidence-based curricula – Safe Dates and Expect Respect: A School-Based Program Promoting Safe and Healthy Relationships for Youth.
-The goal is to reduce the incidence of sexual violence in Lucas County by providing primary sexual violence prevention education to teens.

 Who We Serve